baleada/docs/src/prose/logic/classes/Recognizeable.md

     - Final option: did something happen that makes your custom gesture impossible (e.g. a `mouseup` event when you're trying to recognize a drag/pan gesture)?
 If so, call the `denied` function to deny the event, trigger a full reset, and start the workflow from the beginning.

 ::: type="info"
 Still not sure how to use this workflow to recognize your custom gestures?
-If you're up for a source dive, you can [check out the Baleada Listenable Gestures source code](https://github.com/baleada/listenable-gestures) for inspiration.
+If you're up for a source dive, you can [check out the Baleada Recognizeable Handlers source code](https://github.com/baleada/recognizeable-handlers) for inspiration.
 :::